 - Students must apply by the deadline.

 - Recommended minimum GPA: 3.00 (required minimum GPA: 2.50)

-The Summer 2022 program will be traveling to Spain!
+The Summer 2022 program will be traveling to Barcelona and Madrid, Spain!

 Students must submit their completed application by the deadlines listed above under "Important Dates" to be considered for this program.

 LIM College’s study abroad programs are competitive, as more applications are typically received than there are spots available.
 The following factors are considered when LIM selects candidates to participate in study abroad programs:

 - Personal statement/essay: Original, succinct essays with well-thought out content will be rated highly.

 - GPA: The student’s LIM College GPA is taken into consideration.

 - Demonstrated interest: Applicants can increase their chance of being selected by attending information sessions and/or setting up a time to meet one-on-one with the Study Abroad Coordinator to discuss the program they are interested in applying for.

 Students who are accepted into the program may be required to submit additional items.
 Further information on this process will be given to accepted students.